The Plus Programme is a support network for students from backgrounds that are under-represented at university that:

 - Helps students to prepare for and settle into university life

-- Supports students to do well in their studies
+- Supports students to succeed in their studies

 - Offers enhanced careers support and encourages students to consider postgraduate options

-- Provides funding for personal and professional development opportunities which enables students to have a well-rounded experience and encourages them to succeed.
+- Provides funding for personal and professional development opportunities which enables students to have a well-rounded experience.

-Beginning in the summer leading up to university, this includes:
+Beginning in the summer leading up to university, support for both undergraduate and postgraduate students includes:

-- Transition Month (July) - themed weeks of information, including independent study, social life and societies, wellbeing and finance
+- Transition Month (July) – information on independent study, social life and societies, wellbeing and finance

-- All year round events designed to build skills and help students feel comfortable at Leeds, including bespoke Freshers’ Weeks events
+- Year-round events designed to build skills and help students feel comfortable at Leeds, including bespoke welcome events

-- Weekly updates on the best activity happening across campus.
+- Weekly updates on the best activities happening across campus.

-Undergraduate and Masters students can benefit from the Plus Programme.
+Undergraduate students and postgraduate students on taught courses (such as Masters, diplomas and certificates) can benefit from the Plus Programme.
 They may include, but are not limited to:

 - Students who do not have parental support (estranged)

-- Care experienced (any adult who has spent time in care)
+- Care-experienced students (anyone who has spent time in care)

 - Former young carers (someone under the age of 18, unpaid, who looks after a family member of friend who has a physical or mental health condition, or misuses drugs or alcohol)

-- Students entering university from a neighbourhood where there is a low participation in higher education
+- Students entering university from a neighbourhood where there is low participation in higher education

 - Students who are Leeds Masters Scholarship recipients